Shaving: History

 Before the advent of razors, hair was sometimes removed using two shells to pull the hair out or using water and a sharp tool.
 Around 3000 BC when copper tools were developed, copper razors were invented.
 The idea of an aesthetic approach to personal hygiene may have begun at this time, though Egyptian priests may have practiced something similar to this earlier.
 Alexander the Great strongly promoted shaving the beard for Macedonian soldiers before battle because he feared the enemy would grab them.
 In some Native American tribes, at the time of contact with British colonists, it was customary for men and women to remove all body hair.

 Straight razors have been manufactured in Sheffield, England since the 18th century.
 In the United States, getting a straight razor shave in a barbershop and self-shaving with a straight razor were still common in the early 1900s.
 The popularisation of self-shaving changed this.
-According to an estimate by New York City barber Charles de Zemler, barbers' shaving revenue dropped from about 50 percent around the time of the Spanish–American War to 10 percent in 1939 due to the invention of the safety razor and electric razor.
+According to an estimate by New York City barber Charles de Zemler, barbers' shaving revenue dropped from about 50 percent around the time of the Spanish–American War (c.1898) to 10 percent in 1939 due to the invention of the safety razor and electric razor.

 Safety razors have existed since at least 1876 when the single-edge Star safety razor was patented by brothers Frederick and Otto Kampfe.
 The razor was essentially a small piece of a straight razor attached to a handle using a clamp mechanism.
 Before each shave the blade had to be attached to a special holder, stropped with a leather belt, and placed back into the razor.
 After a time, the blade needed to be honed by a cutler.